 For the 12th theartofsake Sake On-nomi, we will be doing a session pairing chocolates with Japanese Sake on the 16 September 2020.
 Although the pairing of chocolate with sake may seem unorthodox, on closer viewing, the pairing is not as crazy as first thought.

 We have 5 x 80ml of sample sakes in a tasting flight together with our selection of 5 different bon bons.
-This will be available for $55 per set.
-For the full bottle set, we will include 5 bottles of sake together with 20 bon bons at $288 (usual price $368).
+For the full bottle set, we will include 5 bottles of sake together with 20 bon bons.

 We will be running a Zoom Live Video Conference for the Sake On-nomi on Wednesday, 16 September 2020.
 The event will start at 8pm.
 The room will launch at 7:45pm for networking.
 To join, please purchase our Tasting Set or Full Bottle Set at our website.

 We will sms/whatsapp you the zoom meeting room on the day before the meeting!
 Meeting details will also be included in the tasting sets together with the Sake Details and Tasting notes.